By Celeste Moroney, Founder of Run Partners

 What I have learnt so far

 Consistency and agility are both as equally important as each other – despite feeling that they could work against each other.
-Agility to change the model, consistently around the story you tell (which comes form attaining clarity) and the frequency.
+Agility to change the model, consistency around the story you tell (which comes form attaining clarity) and the frequency.

 Being clear about who your customers is.
 Originally when starting this business I thought I would attract large business clients, however, as time went on, the SMEs market prove to be a better fit (having stronger alignment) and consequently my business model had to change accordingly.

 Being clear about why you want to grow a business.
 This is a big one for me.
 Through lots of observations and conversations I have eliminated what type of business I don’t want to be or who I want to be in business.
 Fundamentally I see my business as extension of me and a key part of my life – not separate.
-So when I think about it in these terms, I want to love my life and therefore love all aspects of my business.

 A solid hour

 I would be happy to meet you for a one hour meeting.
 Whether we decide to work together or not, if would be great to make the most of our time together.
-If there is a particular area of your business you would like to reflect on, for example: your vision, values, value proposition, business model, products/services, marketing channels, marketing content / message, etc, then let’s make the most of the time we have.
+If there is a particular area of your business you would like to reflect on, for example: your vision, values, value proposition, branding, business model, products/services, marketing channels, marketing content / message, etc, then let’s make the most of the time we have.
 It’s also a good opportunity for you to ascertain my approach and thinking.

 Celeste Moroney | 0422 126 373 | firstname.lastname@example.org